 MCHO was organized in 2011 as a result of a $62.1 million in federal loans from the Centers for Medicare and Medicaid Services (CMS) to support the developmental needs ($7.1m) and reserve requirements ($55m) to create the reserve requirements to create the CO-OP.
-It will be the only Maine-based health plan that is also governed by the same people who are covered by its policies.
-The CO-OP will offer health plans for individuals and small businesses (< 50 employees), and also provide health insurance options for the large group market.
+It is the only Maine-based health plan that is also governed by the same people who are covered by its policies.
+The CO-OP offers health plans for individuals and small businesses (< 50 employees), and also provides health insurance options for the large group market.

 The ACA charges CO-OPs with being innovators in health care delivery and insurance benefits, and to be leaders in reform efforts.
 The federal law also requires that any surplus revenue the CO-OP generates must be returned to its members in the form of lower premiums or cost-sharing, improved quality, expanded benefits or financial stabilization.
 CO-OPs are self-governed by an elected board, but are subject to the same state rules and regulations regarding minimum benefits, actuarially equivalent packages, and reserve funds as traditional health insurance companies.

 What distinguishes a CO-OP from other non-profit insurers is that the CO-OP is member-governed, and organized solely to keep members healthy, health care costs low, quality high and provide consumers and businesses with a new choice for health insurance.

 The Health Insurance Marketplace (formerly known as "Exchange") is a new transparent and competitive insurance marketplace where individuals and small businesses can buy affordable and qualified health benefit plans.
 The Marketplace offers you a choice of health plans that meet certain benefits and cost standards.
 Starting in 2014, members will be getting their health care insurance through the Marketplace and you will be able buy your insurance through the Marketplace too.